 Here, the technique of building an MVP – Minimum Viable Product – comes to our aid.
 An MVP is based on verifying your product with the market from the very beginning.
 Once you get the knowledge about your customers’ behaviours and needs and confront it with your product abilities, you can start the next iteration of working on it.

 image by: www.pexels.com

 Tips on how to test your MVP

 Verifying your ideas with the market means a variety of actions.
 For example, you could invite beta testers to cooperate with you.
 They are people who will use your product and give you constant feedback about which part of your app is worth developing and which is useless.

-Another very effective tool for checking if you have live interest or you’re just losing your money, is using analytical tools to measure and examine your product.
-Google Analytic, or other similar solutions, could come in handy here.
+Another very effective tool for checking if you have a life interest or you’re just losing your money is using analytical tools to measure and examine your product.
+Google Analytics, or other similar solutions, could come in handy here.
 They allow you to track the traffic on your website and see if the clients use the product as they should.
-It's also possible to see how many of them leave the app.
+It’s also possible to see how many of them leave the app.

-If all of the above sound strange for you, you could invite User Experience specialists to cooperate.
-They should be able to help you with not only the design but also the business logic of your idea in the way that would verify its purpose easily.
+If all of the above sound strange to you, you could invite User Experience specialists to cooperate.
+They should be able to help you with not only the design but also the business logic of your idea in a way that would verify its purpose easily.